DataverseLabs/pyinterpolate/paper/paper.md

 # Summary

 Spatial Interpolation techniques are used to interpolate values at unknown locations and/or filter and smooth existing data sources.
 Those methods work for point observations and areal aggregates.
 The basic idea is that measurement at one location is a function of weighted distance between this place and its neighbors.
 It is known as the Tobler's First Law of Geography, which states: *everything is related to everything else, but near things are more related than distant things* [@Tobler:1970].
 Kriging technique designed for mining applications exploits this statement formally and nowadays it has gained a lot of attention outside the initial area of interest.
-Kriging is rather a set of methods which can be applied to environmental science, hydrogeology, natural resources monitoring, remote sensing, epidemiology and ecology problems [@Chilès:2018].
+Today "kriging" is rather a set of methods which can be applied to environmental science, hydrogeology, natural resources monitoring, remote sensing, epidemiology and ecology problems [@Chilès:2018].
 Kriging is usually used with point measurements or regular block units but many real-world datasets are different.
 Especially challenging are measurements of rates over areas of irregular shapes and sizes, as example administrative units in every country [@Goovaerts:2007].
-Pyinterpolate is designed to tackle this problem and to simplify area variogram regularization and analysis for social, environmental, public health and similar sciences.
-Package merges basic Kriging techniques with more sophisticated Poisson Kriging methods.
+Pyinterpolate is designed to tackle this problem and to simplify area variogram regularization.
+This property makes Pyinterpolate an interpolation and filtering tool for social, environmental and public health sciences.
+Package merges basic Kriging techniques with more sophisticated Area-to-Area and Area-to-Point Poisson Kriging methods.

 # Statement of need

 Pyinterpolate is a Python package for spatial interpolation and it is designed to perform predictions from point measurements and areal aggregates of different sizes and shapes.
 Pyinterpolate automates tasks performed by spatial statisticians, it helps with data exploration, semivariogram estimation and kriging predictions.
-Thing which makes Pyinterpolate different from other spatial interpolation packages is an ability to perform Kriging of areas of different shapes and sizes which is extremely important in the context of social, medical and ecological sciences.
+Thing that makes Pyinterpolate different from other spatial interpolation packages is the ability to perform Kriging of areas of different shapes and sizes and this type of operation is extremely important in the context of social, medical and ecological sciences.

 ## Why is areal interpolation important?

 Areas of irregular shapes and sizes are especially challenging for analysis and modeling.
 The ability to transform areal aggregates into point support is desired by many applications.
 As an example in public health studies data is aggregated over large areas due to the protection of citizens' privacy but this process introduces bias to modeling and makes policy-making more complex.
-It is possible to transform this data and get rid of visual biases with Area-to-Area and Area-to-Point Poisson Kriging techniques.
 The main three reasons behind transformation of choropleth maps with aggregated counts into point support models are:

 1. The presence of extreme unreliable rates that typically occur for sparsely populated areas and rare events.
 2. The visual bias resulting from aggregation of data over administrative units with various shapes and sizes.
 3. The mismatch of spatial supports for aggregated data and explanatory variables.
 This prevents their direct use in models based on the correlation [@Goovaerts:2006].

-In this context Area-to-Area Kriging serves as the noise-filtering algorithm or interpolation model and Area-to-Point Kriging is designed to interpolate and transform values and to preserve coherence of the prediction so the sum of average of disaggregated estimates is equal to the baseline area value [@Goovaerts:2008].
-Area-to-Point Kriging can be useful in the chained-models systems where change of support is required to perform a study.
+In this context Area-to-Area Poisson Kriging serves as the noise-filtering algorithm or areal interpolation model and Area-to-Point Poisson Kriging is designed to interpolate and transform values and to preserve coherence of the prediction so the sum of average of disaggregated estimates is equal to the baseline area value [@Goovaerts:2008].
+Area-to-Point Poisson Kriging can be useful in the chained-models systems where change of support is required to perform a study.

 Researchers  may use centroids of areas and perform point kriging over a prepared regular point grid.
 However this method has pitfalls.
 Different sizes and shapes of units may lead to imbalanced variogram point pairs per lag.
 Centroid-based approach does not catch spatial variability of the linked variable, as example population density over area in the context of infection rates.

+The goal is to transform areal semivariogram and then perform interpolation.
 To disaggregate areal data into point support one must know point support covariance and/or semivariance of a regionalized variable.
-Then the semivariogram deconvolution is run.
+Then the semivariogram deconvolution is performed.
 In this iterative process experimental semivariogram of areal data is transformed to fit the semivariogram model of a linked point support variable.
 Example of it is the use of spatial distribution of population to transform semivariogram of disease rates which are the number of cases divided by population.
-Semivariogram deconvolution is the core step of the Area-to-Area and Area-to-Point Poisson Kriging operations [@Goovaerts:2008].
-Poisson Kriging is widely used in the social sciences, epidemiology and spatial statistics [@Goovaerts:2007; @Kerry:2013].
+Semivariogram deconvolution is the core step of the Area-to-Area and Area-to-Point Poisson Kriging operations.
+Poisson Kriging is widely used in the social sciences, epidemiology and spatial statistics [@Goovaerts:2007; @Goovaerts:2008; @Kerry:2013].

 ## Interpolation methods within Pyinterpolate

 Package performs five types of spatial interpolation:

-- Ordinary Kriging of points,
+1. Ordinary Kriging of points,
-- Simple Kriging of points,
+2. Simple Kriging of points,
-- Centroid-based Poisson Kriging of areas,
+3. Centroid-based Poisson Kriging of areas,
-- Area-to-Area Poisson Kriging of areas,
+4. Area-to-Area Poisson Kriging of areas,
-- Area-to-Point Poisson Kriging of areas.
+5. Area-to-Point Poisson Kriging of areas.

 Point observation analysis requires manual or automatic semivariogram fitting to predict missing values.
 Areal analysis requires additional steps of semivariogram deconvolution and/or areal centroids calculation.
 Package performs those steps automatically.
 Users have options to control prediction flow.
 Package was initially developed for epidemiological study, where areal aggregates of infections were transformed to point support population-at-risk maps and multiple potential applications follow this algorithm.
 Initial field of study (epidemiology) was the reason behind automation of many tasks related to the data modeling.
-It is assumed that users without wide geostatistical background may use Pyinterpolate for spatial data modeling and analysis.
+It is assumed that users without wide geostatistical background may use Pyinterpolate for spatial data modeling and analysis, especially users which are observing processes related to the human population.

 # Spatial Interpolation with Kriging